-Many participants in the Summit for Someone program are first-time climbers as well as first-time fundraisers.
+Many participants in the Summit for Someone program are first-time mountain climbers as well as first-time fundraisers.
 Therefore, we are fully committed to your successful journey to both climb the peak of your choice, and to raise the funds that will help under-resourced youth have that opportunity as well.

 Check out the resources below and please be in touch any time!